snowplow/snowplowanalytics.com/_posts/2019-08-13-snowplow-rdb-loader-r31-released-with-new-bad-rows/index.md

 For more details on this release, please check out the [release notes][release] on GitHub.

-If you have any questions or run into any problem, please visit [our Discourse forum][discourse].
+If you have any questions or run into any problems, please visit [our Discourse forum][discourse].

 [bad-rows-rfc]: https://discourse.snowplowanalytics.com/t/a-new-bad-row-format/2558